trumpetx/ChatLootBidder/README.md

   * If there are some roll bids where users did not roll on their own behalf, their rolls will be generated and posted to the "Session Channel" (if enabled) or whispered to them (if disabled)

 # Known Issues / FAQ
-* None, at this time
+* The addon does not handle duplicate items at all.
+Due to the data structures to prevent duplicates (using the item link as the key), this will be hard to change in the future.
+Master Looters should be aware that this is a known issue and may never change.
+* Looting a boss twice will load the items to the stage twice if a session was not started.

 # Changelog
+* 1.5.1
+  * Enabling the setting of previously added properties:
+    * `/loot autostage` which will turn on/off the GUI popup when you loot a boss
+    * `/loot autostageloot` which sets the minimum rairity of what is put into the GUI stage (0-5); 4 (epic) is the default
 * 1.5.0
-  * Adding MS/OS mode for non-bid raids
+  * Adding MS/OS mode for non-bid raids `/loot msos` to switch modes and `/loot dkp` to switch back
 * 1.4.4
-  * Fixing a bug with duplicate whispers that caused the same whisper from different people from being filtered
+  * Fixing a bug with duplicate whisper filtering that caused the same whisper from different people to be filtered
 * 1.4.3
   * Preventing duplicate whisper responses if incoming whispers are read in multiple windows